Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-For each set of values of the parameters ($\alpha$, $\omega$, $\sigma$, $\varepsilon$), we start from a random perturbation about equilibrium of relative magnitude $\delta=10^{-3}$, taking e.g. $p_i(t)=p_{\text{eq},i}(1+ \delta u)$ with $u$ uniform in $[-1,1]$.\footnote{When $\varepsilon<0$ and no competitive equilibrium can be defined, we start from random initial conditions between 1 and 2 for prices and productions.} We then run the dynamics for $T=5000$ time-steps and consider only the last $2500$ to classify the trajectory into one of several classes that are detailed below.
+For each set of values of the parameters ($\alpha$, $\omega$, $\sigma$, $\varepsilon$), we start from a random perturbation about equilibrium of relative magnitude $\delta=10^{-3}$, taking e.g. $p_i(t)=p_{\text{eq},i}(1+ \delta u)$ with $u$ uniform in $[-1,1]$.\footnote{When $\varepsilon<0$ and no competitive equilibrium can be defined, we start from random initial conditions between 1 and 2 for prices and productions.} We then run the dynamics for $T=20000$ time-steps and consider only the last $2500$ to classify the trajectory into one of several classes that are detailed below.

+The trajectories we will use to classify the behaviour of our model are those of relative price differences $\overline{\delta p}(t):=p(t)/p_{\text{eq},i} - 1$.\footnote{The trajectories of produced quantities are qualitatively similar within each phase, except that, as expected, high prices correspond to production troughs, and vice versa.} In order to provide more vivid illustrations of some of these dynamical types, we have made firms slightly heterogeneous in their values of the parameters $\alpha$ and $\sigma$.
+In the figure captions below, the notation $\alpha, \sigma \in [A,B]$ means that these quantities are chosen uniformly in $[A,B]$, independently for each firm.
+Finally, for all price trajectories reported below, we highlight one firm at random to make the time-series more readable.

-In general, we observe five types of behaviour or ``phases'': convergence towards the competitive equilibrium, convergence towards deflationary equilibria, crises, business-cycle like oscillations or chaotic oscillations and divergence, where the economy crashes after a finite number of time steps.
-Different phase diagrams corresponding to this classification can be seen on Figure~\ref{fig:phase_diagrams} with $\varepsilon$ in $[100,10,1,-5]$, and the study and description of these phases is detailed in the sections below.
+In general, we observe five classes of behaviour (or ``phases''): convergence towards the competitive equilibrium, convergence towards deflationary equilibria, crises, business-cycle like oscillations or chaotic oscillations and economic collapse, where the economy crashes after a finite number of time steps.
+Different phase diagrams corresponding to this classification can be seen in Fig.~\ref{fig:phase_diagrams} with $\varepsilon$ in $[100,1,0,01,-5]$, and the study and description of these phases is detailed in the sections below.

+Note that the boundaries of the phase diagrams depend on the network of interactions, especially as $\varepsilon\to0$.
+If $\varepsilon\gg1$, then productivity factors are very large, and network effects can safely be neglected.
+However, as $\varepsilon\to0$, these network effects become more and more important and the specific type of network will play a role.
+The regular network chosen in this section is thus only meant to illustrate the different {classes} of dynamical trajectories that can be generated by the model.
+But such classes are in fact generic and appear for a broad family of networks, and are a consequence of the non-linear update rules followed by the firms.